Code-Institute-Submissions/ian-IBCIRL-CI-PP2-SunhillAdventures_NovResub/README.md

 -   ### Typography
-    -   Google Fonts are imported for potential use from Oswald fonts into assests\css\style.css.
+    -   Google Fonts are imported for potential use from Oswald fonts by assets\css\style.css.

 -   ### Wireframes